-ART.
-324 POWER SUPPLY
+POWER SUPPLY

-The Art.
-4810 GSM PRO intercom is designed to work with power supplies in the range of 12Vdc or 24Vac/dc and should be capable of supplying a constant current of no less than 2A.
-Both the GSM4K and GSM4KC kits are supplied with the Art.
-324 power supply (refer to Fig.8).
+The Art.4810 GSM PRO intercom panel is designed to work with power supplies in the range of 12Vdc or 24Vac/dc.
+The power supply should be capable of supplying a constant current of no less than 2A.
+The following Videx power supplies can be used: